<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2363/former-punk-said-that-punk-anarchism-have-alot-common-this-true#a2403</guid>
+<guid isPermaLink="true">https://anarchy101.org/22910/what-to-expect-from-riots?show=23208#a23208</guid>

 </item>